crowdwave/sasquatch/README.md

 2. **Processing**:
    - The server locks the database and attempts to retrieve a message from the specified queue.
-   - If a message is found, it updates the visibility timestamp to hide it for the specified timeout period and generates a unique delete token.
+   - If a message is found, it updates the visibility timestamp to hide it for the specified timeout period (default: 30 seconds, min: 0 seconds, max: 12 hours) and generates a unique delete token.
    - If no message is found, the server enters a long-polling mode, periodically checking for new messages until a message is found or a 30-second timeout is reached.

 3. **Response**: